 If you need an answer right away and feel your situation could become worse by waiting too long, you can request a hearing to be conducted quickly by calling: 1-877-833-0870.

 How do I know the process is going to be fair?

 The hearing is conducted by an Administrative Law Judge from the Administrative Tribunal, a branch of the State government.

-If I am already receiving services, what happens with my services during the local appeal or state hearing process?
+If I am already receiving services, what happens with my services during the local appeal or State Fair Hearing process?

-If you request a hearing before services are scheduled to be changed, your services may continue until a judge makes a ruling on your case.
+If you request a local appeal before services are scheduled to be changed, your services may continue until a judge makes a ruling on your case.

 In order to continue services, you must contact Customer Service by the date included on the letter you received to deny, suspend, terminate or reduce your services.
 If the judge does not rule in your favor, you may be asked to pay for the services received.

 What is the Michigan Department of Health and Human Services (MDHHS) Alternative Dispute Resolution?

 This process is available for persons without Medicaid/HMP that are unhappy with the local appeal process.